alextanhongpin/architecture-decision-records/backend/012-use-metrics.md

 - rate

 How do we create the dashboard?
 If we have 100 endpoints, do we create a dashboard for each endpoints metrics?
 Probably nope, can we show the metric by the app and then allow granular searchinng?
+### Release

+when creating a new release, we also want to differentiate between stable and canary release.

+Are there any automated way to add the release tag?

 ### SQL